Some1Uknow/swap/README.md

 Covered flows:

-- `cancel_offer`
+cancel_offer
-  - refunds maker and closes escrow accounts
+✔ refunds the maker and closes escrow accounts
-  - fails for non-maker
+✔ fails for a non-maker
-  - fails after already cancelled
+✔ fails after the offer was already cancelled
-  - prevents take after cancel
-- `make_offer`
+✔ prevents taking an offer after it was cancelled

+make_offer
-  - stores offer state and moves funds into vault
+✔ stores offer state and moves funds into the vault
-  - fails with zero give amount
+✔ fails with zero give amount
-  - fails with zero want amount
+✔ fails with zero want amount
-  - fails when give and want mint are the same
+✔ fails when give and want mint are the same
-  - fails when maker does not have enough tokens
+✔ fails when maker does not have enough tokens
-  - fails when same offer id is reused by same maker
+✔ fails when the same offer id is reused by the same maker

-- `take_offer`
+take_offer
-  - settles trade and closes escrow accounts
+✔ settles the trade and closes escrow accounts
-  - fails when already filled
+✔ fails when already filled
-  - fails when maker tries to take own offer
+✔ fails when maker tries to take their own offer
-  - fails when wrong wants mint is passed
+✔ fails when taker passes the wrong wants mint
-  - fails when taker lacks enough tokens and leaves offer intact
+✔ fails when taker does not have enough tokens and leaves offer intact

+15 passing

 Files: